 MKTG 5251 (3 Credits) | This course provides a framework for using website and social media analytics tools to support marketing decisions.
 Students will gain hands-on experience using basic and advanced analytical tools to analyze markets, gain insights from social media and respond in real time to online consumer behavior, forecast sales, profile and target customers, and develop pricing and promotion strategies.
 This course is designed for students preparing for positions in digital analytics, digital marketing, consulting, product and brand management, customer management, and integrated marketing communications.
 Only open for Fall semester enrollment.

 Flexible Marketing Electives (6 Credits)

-Two additional marketing electives aligned with individual career objectives, selected from the following courses:
+Two additional graduate level marketing electives (minimum 6 credits total) aligned with individual academic and career objectives.

 (Note: not all electives are offered each semester)

-The State of Connecticut’s Office of Higher Education granted STEM (Science, Technology, Engineering and Mathematics) designation for UConn’s conentrations in Digital Marketing Strategy.
+UConn’s concentration in Digital Marketing Strategy has a STEM (Science, Technology, Engineering and Mathematics) CIP (Classification of Instructional Programs) code designation.
 This designation qualifies students studying on a visa to be eligible for 36 months of OPT (Optional Practical Training), rather than the usual 12 months, provided all other eligibility criteria are met.
 STEM graduates are essential to U.S. economic competitiveness and growth and in short supply.
 This OPT extension makes it attractive to businesses to hire international students.
 More Information